AnyBody/ammr/Docs/Examples_and_applications.rst

       demonstrates conditional contact between the foot and the pedal.

-- **Egress:**
-      Egress from an automobile.
-This model simulates an egress movement from where the occupant has just left the support of the seat and until he or she is standing up.

 - **Simple Pedal Demo:**
       This model demonstrates the construction
       of a foot pedal example.